Sweatr

 It's also almost certainly wrong for you.

-Not because the researchers who produced that number made an error.
+Not because the researchers made an error.
 But because they averaged data across dozens of runners — and averages mask the differences that matter.
-A 58kg runner moving at a comfortable 5:30/km pace in 12°C weather can lose as little as 600ml per hour.
+A 58kg runner at a comfortable 5:30/km pace in 12°C weather can lose as little as 600ml per hour.
 A 90kg runner pushing hard in 22°C humidity can lose 2.4 litres in the same time.

 Telling them both to drink 500ml per hour is the problem.

-Your sweat rate — how much fluid you lose per hour of exercise — is determined by a combination of factors:
+Your sweat rate is determined by a combination of factors:

-- Heat acclimatisation: regular heat exposure increases both sweat rate and sweat efficiency
+• Heat acclimatisation — regular heat exposure increases sweat rate and efficiency

 These factors interact.
 A trained runner in hot, humid conditions can sweat at 3x the rate of a less-trained runner in cool conditions.
-The difference in fluid needs is enormous — and neither person should be following the same plan.
+The difference in fluid needs is enormous.

 The consequences of getting it wrong

 Drinking too little leads to dehydration.
 Performance degrades at around 2% body-weight fluid deficit — for a 75kg runner, that's 1.5 litres.
-By 3–4%, you'll feel it in your legs and your decision-making.
-Beyond that, the risk of heat illness increases.
+By 3–4%, you'll feel it in your legs and decision-making.

 But drinking too much carries its own risk.
-Hyponatremia — dangerously low blood sodium caused by excessive fluid intake — is rare but serious, and has killed marathon runners.
-It happens when athletes consume large amounts of plain water without replacing the sodium lost in sweat.
-Ironically, it's more common in slower runners who have more time to drink at aid stations.
+Hyponatremia — dangerously low blood sodium caused by excessive fluid intake without electrolyte replacement — is rare but serious, and has killed marathon runners.
+It's more common in slower runners who have more time to drink at aid stations.

 The goal isn't to drink as much as possible.
-It's to drink the right amount for your sweat rate, and to replace the electrolytes — particularly sodium — that your sweat takes with it.
+It's to drink the right amount for your sweat rate, and to replace the electrolytes your sweat takes with it.

 How to measure your personal sweat rate